 Summary: The Sociable Marketing Benefit of Step 1 – Pinterest Pins

-When you reshare a pin in Tailwind, the Tribe member who created the pin receives a notification you’ve shared it.
+When you reshare a pin in Tailwind, the Community member who created the pin receives a notification you’ve shared it.
 Over time, the more you share content from the same person, the more they’ll start to notice.
 Perhaps you’ll begin to build a relationship with them in Tailwind and maybe they’ll share your pins too.

 If you don’t currently use Tailwind, sign up for a free trial by clicking the banner below.